About This Chapter

 If you think that grammar is difficult or you have a hard time breaking down the different parts of a sentence, you are absolutely not alone.
 In this lesson, we will take a straightforward look at possessive adjectives.
 Read on to get the scoop.

 47. What Are Compound Words? - Meaning & Examples

 What do pancakes and a shipwreck have in common?
 Solve this riddle by learning what compound words are, how to identify different types of compound words and seeing examples of compound words in this lesson.

 48. What Are Transition Words? - Definition & Examples

-In this lesson, we will examine the use of transition words to smoothly connect thoughts and ideas.
-We will look at specific examples of transition words that support, contrast, indicate time, or show consequences.
+In this lesson, we'll examine the use of transition words to smoothly connect thoughts and ideas.
+We'll look at specific examples of transition words that support, contrast, indicate time, or show consequences.

 49. What Are Transitional Phrases? - Definition & Examples

 If you are curious about how to make your writing smoother and more polished, read on.
 In this lesson we will take a look at the definition of transitional phrases as well as some solid examples of how to use them in your writing.

 50. What is a Predicate Nominative? - Definition & Examples